outlandishlizard/writeups/portabello_53_bargaining/writeup.md

  ![Initial Filtering](./1.png)

-As you can see, there's some noise left in the capture-- DNS queries to things like spotify and microsot update.
+As we can see, there's some noise left in the capture-- DNS queries to things like spotify and microsot update.
 However, within the first few packets there are also requests for a .ctf domain, namely wpad.ctf.
 This is promising-- lets refine our filter to just this domain for now using: `ipv6.addr == fd00:6e73:6563:3232::23 and dns.qry.name contains wpad.ctf`

  ![Just wpad.ctf](./2.png)